addiscent/php-server-mon-sys/README.md

     After that command has reloaded the service containers, _PHP Server Monitor_ will continue its job of monitoring services, and collecting and storing data in the  _PHP Server Monitor_ database.

 #### _Php-Server-Mon-Sys_ Configuration Changes
+#### Transitioning From Evaluation To Production
+When you have finished learning what _Php-Server-Mon-Sys_ is all about, you will probably eventually wish to discard the data accumulated during evaluation.
+It may be very advantageous to perform this procedure at the same time you perform the procedures described in the sections below, _The_ _PHP Server Monitor_ _Database Passwords_ and _The_ _PHP Server Monitor_ _Time Zone_.

+Deleting the database causes _Php-Server-Mon-Sys_ to automatically create a new one.
+Therefore, the easiest and fastest way to create an empty database, (discard the old data) is to simply delete the old one.
+Keep in mind that deleting the database deletes all data previously created during _PHP Server Monitor_ Initialization.
+In addition to all server history data, the list of servers and any user and admin accounts are deleted.

+To delete the existing database, enter the following commands:

+      $ sudo ./delete-database.sh  # sudo or other superuser power required

+      $ docker-compose up -d # delete-database stops Php-Server-Mon-Sys, so re-start it

+After the database is deleted, a new database will be automatically created when _Php-Server-Mon-Sys_ is re-started.
+This will take several minutes, so wait a few.
+Then, use a web browser to visit your _PHP Server Monitor_ page per usual, (default, localhost:28684).
+If you see an error message which says "can't connect to database", wait a little longer and retry.
+Follow the prompts and begin using as normal.

+##### _The_ _PHP Server Monitor_ Database Passwords
+When _Php-Server-Mon-Sys_ is installed, it automatically creates the database, (remember having to wait for two minutes?).
+The the database passwords are set to defaults at that time.
+If you wish to tighten up the security of your database, you may change the database passwords.

+The database passwords cannot be changed by _Php-Server-Mon-Sys_ after a database has been created; the passwords must be decided upon prior to creation of the database.
+A good time to do this is after you have finished evaluation of _Php-Server-Mon-Sys_ and are ready to "go into production".
+At that time, you are most likely to decide you wish to abandon the first database and create a new one.

+When you are ready to create a new database using new passwords, follow these steps:

+  - Set new passwords into the appropriate configuration files by entering the following command:

+      $ ./set-passwords.sh _root_password_ _user_password_ # replace these passwords with your own

+  - Re-build the PHP-FPM Docker container using the following command:

+      $ ./build-php-fpm.sh

+  - Delete the database.
+The following commands stop _Php-Server-Mon-Sys_, delete the files containing the database, and then re-start _Php-Server-Mon-Sys_:

+      $ sudo ./delete-database.sh

+      $ docker-compose rm   # obsolete PHP-FMP container must be unloaded

+      $ docker-compose up -d  # re-start Php-Server-Mon-Sys.
+Loads re-built PHP-FPM container

+It is necessary again to wait for the database to finish initialization, (approximately two minutes).

+For more information about re-starting after database deletion, see the section titled _Transitioning From Evaluation To Production_.

 ##### The _PHP Server Monitor_ Time Zone
 The default _PHP Server Monitor_ time zone is _UTC_.
 You may change the time zone by editing the _php.ini_ file, located in the _./php-fpm/_ sub-directory.